Full-time: 1 year, Part-time: 2 years

 The MA Publishing has been designed to meet the needs of an industry undergoing dramatic technological and commercial changes.

-With the printed book still accounting for around 85% of revenues, we will build your awareness of the traditional aspects of publishing.
-At the same time, we will ensure you are fully conversant with digital technologies, trends and marketing techniques.
+With print, electronic and audio editions of books all now proving highly popular with different consumer demographics, we will ensure you are fully conversant with both traditional publishing techniques and the latest digital developments and self-publishing trends.
 By the end of the course, you will be equipped to move seamlessly between print and digital formats whenever required.

 New skills for a new era